VedanshKamdar/VedanshKamdar/README.md

 - 👋 Hi, I’m @VedanshKamdar
 - 👀 I’m interested in Web Development and AI/ML
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Java Projects
 - 📫 How to reach me www.linkedin.com/in/vedanshkamdar